elos/documentation/guide/3 - Access Control.md

 ### Models

-All models have an id and the (bookkeeping traits)(./2 - Data Model.md#effective-bookkeeping).
+All models have an id and the [bookkeeping traits](./2 - Data Model.md#effective-bookkeeping).

 #### User